DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Generate State Machine Into

 The plugin has two generation modi, one where a completely new state machine is created during a task, and another where the planning result is generated into an existing Hierarchy State.
 To select the mode, this field provides a radio button group.
-If 'independent State machine' was selected, RTPP will create a new state machine.
+If 'independent state machine' was selected, RTPP will create a new state machine.
 If 'selected state' was choosen the plugin will use an existing state to generate the planning result into.
 As the radio button name indicates, the plugin will try used the current selected state.
 Therefore it's mandatory, that exactly one state is selected, and that the selected state is a Hierarchy State.
 If the selected Hierarchy State is a root state, RTPP will copy it, and use it to generate a new, independent state machine for performance reasons.<br>
 **Important**: To avoid accidents RTPP rejects non empty states by default.
 To allow a particular state, to be used despite it's not empty, the value of 'Allow_Override' in 'RAFCONTPP' in the semantic data section of the state hast to bet set to 'True'.
 Then all child states of the Hierarchy State are automatically deleted before adding new ones.
 If 'selected State' is choosen, the fields 'State machine name' and 'Save state machine in' are ignored.<br>